catdeal3r/fibreglass/README.md

 >
 > This process is almost complete, please just wait until I've updated the dependancies list.

+> [!WARNING]
+> I have switched to using an inbuilt lockscreen.
+This lockscreen has a button that lets the user out without a password.
+> So don't use this as actual security, at least until I've finished.

 ## Table of Contents
 - [Showcase](#showcase)
 - [Install](#install)